ShareAll sharing options for:Harry Potter and the Prisoner of Azkaban (2004) review

 The film features some nice seasonal segments, centred around the Whomping Willow, which not only point toward the film’s finale but also help give it structure.
 The end credits are also impressive, inventively using the Marauder’s Map as a backdrop.
 Things never go smoothly for Harry but he does get to see nemesis Malfoy (Tom Felton) get punched squarely in the face by Hermione.
 Packing a great twist, Prisoner of Azkaban offers Harry hope of reclaiming some of the family he thought long lost.

 The one slight flaw in Prisoner of Azkaban is the inclusion of the annoying shrunken head on the Knight Bus that whisks Harry away from Privet Drive.
 An addition the film made to the story, not only is it unnecessary, it can get quite irritating… but we’ll just about overlook it.

-If you weren’t particularly a fan of the first two films this film is definitely worth a watch.
+Even if you weren’t particularly a fan of the first two films, this film is definitely still worth a watch.

 |Pretty well!
 Damn shrunken head.|

 We are looking for initial adopters / testers of our site's new functionality and tools.